mondeja/project-config/docs/reference/styling.rst

 Unique mandatory field for all rules.
 It specifies the subject of the rule, that is, the files for which the verbs will be applied.

-It must be either an array of strings or an object with an unique key ``not``.----
+It must be either an array of strings or an object with an unique key ``not``.

 Defining ``files`` as an array of strings enforce the existence of these files.
 If they don't exist, no actions will be executed.
 The existence of these files